-Traveling is more than site seeing and looking around unknown people.
-It is about our interactions with the place that most of the times come through our interactions with people.
-These Travel experience / interactions leave you with new insights, an expanded worldview, a peep into the minds of people who have a very different life than yours and sometimes a memory that lingers on forever.
-I love to talk to people who are not like me, say vendors on the streets or taxi drivers or co-passengers on trains.
+Traveling is more than sightseeing and looking at unknown people.
+It is about our interactions with the place.
+That most of the time comes through our interactions with people.
+Travel Experience and interactions leave you with new insights.
+An expanded worldview, a peep into the minds of people who have a very different life than yours.
+And sometimes a memory that lingers on forever.
+I love to talk to people who are not like me.
+Say vendors on the streets or taxi drivers or co-passengers on trains.

-Travel Experience – My World Through Her Eyes.
+Travel Experience – My World Through Her Eyes

 Gradually she was inching towards the basic question she had in her mind ‘How much do I earn?’
-She kept skirting around the question and as I kept answering the questions in a way that gave her hints but no direct answer.
+She kept skirting around the question.
+I kept answering the questions in a way that gave her hints but no direct answer.
 Now, the curiosity had peaked and she popped the question, with an unsure expression on her face ‘How much do you earn?’
 I asked her to take a guess.
-She avoided the answer as did not want to offend me by being away from the mark and was not sure how I would react.
+She avoided the answer, as she did not want to offend me by being away from the mark and was not sure how I would react.
 I kept smiling to comfort her, and kind of challenged her to go ahead and take a guess.

-Well, Lind Goodman says Scorpios love to travel Incognito, and I could not agree more with her.
+Well, Lind Goodman says Scorpios love to travel Incognito.
+And I could not agree more with her.